anyaevostinar/anyaevostinar.github.io/classes/361-w21/project.md

 # Paper/GUI
 To report on your findings, you will write a traditional scientific paper and create a GUI using Empirical's GUI tools.
 We will spend time in class discussing both of these and more details will be provided on how they will be graded.

+# Groups
+You will be allowed to work with one other person on your term project or work by yourself.
+Keep in mind that my expectations for two-person projects will be higher and the final products should have twice the amount of content.
+I will assist in forming groups by sending out a form asking about which topics are of interest and who you would/would not like to work with if anyone.
+Given the remote nature of the course, I will prioritize preferences of who if anyone you would like to group with.

 # Grading
 Most of your grade in this course relates to the project in one way or another: